This article was updated in November 2023.

 How to Plan Your Walk

-Begin your walk anywhere along the route.
-Choose what you want to see and the order of sites on your list.
+You can begin your walk anywhere along the route.
+You can choose what you want to see and the order of the sites on your list.

 1. Check Online First